 MOGU believes that naturally grown-materials can provide a sustainable alternative to traditional

-synthetic materials derived from the exploitation of fossil fuels and finite resuorces.
+synthetic materials derived from the exploitation of fossil fuels and finite resources.

-Mycoplast is developing and promoting the MOGU technology, by implementing the root structures of mushrooms
+MOGU is developing and promoting its technology, by implementing the root structures of mushrooms

 - the mycelium - to transform and to bind agricultural by-products into strong functional composites, 100% compostable.

 the best industrial and commercial technologies for the production of bio-materials, obtained through the use of mycelium.

 MOGU's team is composed by 5 main partners and shareholders (management team) and by a prestigious advisory board.